shi-yan/Swiftly/README.md

 Swiftly is an easy to use Qt/C++ web framework.
 The goal is to provide Qt programmers a way to implement web apps with their beloved framework.
 Swiftly emphasizes the implementation conciseness as well as speed.

 ## A HelloWorld Example
 A web site is usually consist of several distinct functionalities.
 For example, you could have a web site with a message board, a blog, a forum and a news update.
 These functions are called "web apps" by Swiftly's notion.
-When implement a web site with Swiftly, each web app is enclosed inside a single web app class.
+When implementing a web site with Swiftly, each web app is enclosed inside a single web app class.
 The web site can have several web app classes to provide all the functionalities.
 For one web app, you need to handle different paths.
 For example, you could have www.mysite.com/blog/page1, or www.mysite.com/blog/page2, these paths are handled by path handlers in Swiftly.

-Knowing these basic ideas, implementing a HelloWorld web app is as simple as defining a web app class and register a path handler.
+Knowing these basic ideas, implementing a HelloWorld web app is as simple as defining a web app class and registering a path handler.

 First, let's define a web app class "HelloWorld":